Gino McKoy

-Gino J.H.
-McKoy is a Trinidadian-born Canadian film director, screenwriter, singer, and songwriter.
+Gino Justin Hudson McKoy (born 1980) is a Trinidadian-born Canadian film director, screenwriter, singer, and songwriter.
+He is known for directing Little Mizz Innocent (2015), Lumina (2024), and Revolutionary (2025).

-Biography
+Early life and education

-Born in Trinidad and raised in Canada, Gino McKoy grew up surrounded by music and business.
-His parents, Hudson and Lynda McKoy, were musicians, banking professionals, and founders of Goldove Entertainment.
-Following their path, McKoy entered the entertainment industry.
+Gino McKoy was born in Trinidad to Hudson and Lynda McKoy.
+He was raised in Canada and grew up surrounded by music and business.
 In his childhood, he became interested in science fiction.

-McKoy majored in political science and studied world religions, focusing on Judaism and Christianity at the University of Toronto, where he also graduated.
-He also received classical music training.
+Career

+Music

 In 2006, McKoy released "Soca Warriors Anthem" for 2006 FIFA World Cup which partly references the chorus of "Road to Italy," a 1989 hit soca song by SuperBlue, associated with the Strike Squad team.
 Another song, "West Indies Forever", which was produced by him in 2004, was played at the inaugural ceremony of 2007 Cricket World Cup.
 During his music career, McKoy was affiliated with Bertelsmann Music Group.

-McKoy entered the music scene with his 2010 debut album Step Forward, produced by David Kershenbaum after original collaborator Nick Blagona fell ill.
+In 2010, McKoy released his debut album, Step Forward, which was produced by David Kershenbaum after original collaborator Nick Blagona fell ill.

+In 2019, McKoy released the single "Everything to Me", which was co-written by Hudson McKoy and featured on the soundtrack of his sci-fi horror comedy film Lumina.